 Committees

-The Academy's Standing Committees
+The Academy's Standing Committees & Task Forces

 Best Paper Award Committee

-Selects the Best Paper Award each year, either for a doctoral dissertation (even numbered year) or a master's thesis/undergraduate paper (odd numbered year).
+Selects the Best Paper Award each year, either for a doctoral dissertation (even numbered year) or a master's thesis/special project paper (odd numbered year).
 Promotes opportunity for award via Academy publications, Educator listserv(s), JPRA editors, and The Academy for Leisure Sciences (TALS).
 Award is presented at General Membership Meeting or virtually with author invited to briefly describe their research findings.

 Bylaws Committee